MeToo movement: Role of men

 There has been discussion about what possible roles men may have in the #MeToo movement.
 It has been noted that 1 in 6 men have experienced sexual abuse of some sort during their lives and often feel unable to talk about it.
 Creator Tarana Burke and others have asked men to call out bad behavior when they see it, or just spend time quietly listening.
 Some men have expressed the desire to keep a greater distance from women since #MeToo went viral because they do not fully understand what actions might be considered inappropriate.
 For the first few months after #MeToo started trending, many men expressed difficulty in participating in the conversation due to fear of negative consequences, citing examples of men who have been treated negatively after sharing their thoughts about #MeToo.

-Author and former pick-up artist Michael Ellsberg encourages men to reflect on past behavior and examples of questionable sexual behavior, such as the viral story Cat Person, written from the perspective of a 20-year-old woman who goes on a date with a much older man and ends up having an unpleasant sexual experience that was consensual but unwanted.
+A former pick-up artist, author Michael Ellsberg encourages men to reflect on past behavior and examples of questionable sexual behavior, such as the viral story Cat Person, written from the perspective of a 20-year-old woman who goes on a date with a much older man and ends up having an unpleasant sexual experience that was consensual but unwanted.
 Ellsberg has asked men to pledge to ensure women are mutually interested in initiating a sexual encounter and to slow down if there is ever doubt a woman wants to continue.
 Relationship instructor Kasia Urbaniak said the movement is creating its own crisis around masculinity.
 "There's a reflective questioning about whether they're going to be next and if they've ever hurt a woman.
 There's a level of anger and frustration.
 If you've been doing something wrong but haven't been told, there's an incredible sense of betrayal and it'll provoke a backlash.
 I think silence on both sides is incredibly dangerous."
 Urbaniak says she would like women to be allies of men and to be curious about their experience.
 "In that alliance there's a lot more power and possibility than there is in men stepping aside and starting to stew."